Magnums are 1500mls and come in a wooden presentation box. Free shipping on all magnums.

 THE HARVEST AND WINEMAKING

-With its large diurnal range and long lingering autumns, North Canterbury is an ideal playground for Riesling, making it possible to create concentrated wines that still possess favourable acidity and finesse.
+With its large diurnal range and long lingering autumns, North Canterbury is an ideal playground for riesling, making it possible to create concentrated wines that still possess favourable acidity and finesse.
 Our house style involves giving the grapes an extended “hang time” and picking (when possible) with a portion of noble botrytis, to enable our site to express itself harmoniously through this variety.
 Following harvest, the free run juice was fermented slowly at cool temperatures to help the wine express the unique characters of our region.
 At all stages, the wine was handled very carefully to help retain a little of its natural carbon dioxide.
 This has resulted in a small amount of spritzig, which adds extra liveliness to the wine.
-Due to our philosophy of minimal handling, some wines may also produce a natural deposit in the bottle, which has occurred in this vintage.